 But in general, music is his life, passionate to a point where he makes art instead of dance music (to be clear, I said that, not him).
-He wanted to be a musician ever since his childhood and with the usually black clothes he fits right into the Berlin scene.
+He has wanted to be a musician ever since his childhood and with the usual black clothes, he fits right into the Berlin scene.
 Nicolas Jaar tops his list of all-time best musicians, but he considers himself to be musically open-minded, generally open-minded even.

 His enthusiasm does not stop with the music though.
 When asked why he decided to be a teacher, he gave an unusual, but fitting response: “I love the German language”.

 Honestly, I’m not saying that because he is a teacher at our language school, he actually loves German.
 His favorite writer is Hermann Hesse, who he has been reading since his adolescence.
 Back then the language was what touched him, much more than the story or the characters.
 Now, as an adult, Hesse has sucked him in on an even deeper level and he can identify with the author’s characters much more than as a young man.

 And he gave another, rather uncommon reason for him joining the Lingoda teacher team: “I actually enjoyed going to school.
 As a kid, I could always picture myself going back to school after graduating.
 Not as a student obviously, but as a teacher.”

 As an integration coach for refugees, he saw what difference his work can make in people’s lives.
 The work he did teaching people German who really needed it has shown him the value of language.
 Especially in a small town like Ingelheim, where he was teaching, in an environment in which few people speak English, it is vital for refugees to be able to learn German.